-Microdermabrasion works very well on people with excessively oily skin.
-If you want to unclog your pores, reverse sun damage, lighten dark spots, and address mild acne, it can be an effective treatment.
+If you want to unclog your pores, reverse sun damage, lighten dark spots, and address mild acne, microdermabrasion can be an effective treatment.
 However, for other skin types, microdermabrasion can cause irritation or be too intense.

-The facial treatment is designed to be gentle and effective on people of all ages and skin types.
+The Hydrafacial, on the other hand, is designed to be gentle and effective on people of all ages and skin types.
 The chances that your skin will experience irritation following this treatment are low.
 Its trifold approach of cleansing, exfoliating, and moisturizing provides a kind of care that results in healthier, more attractive skin, universally.

 While some people may benefit more from the cleansing and others might need more hydration, these three elements of skin care are important for all people.
-That said, you can think of the facial treatment as a service that offers something for everyone.
+That said, you can think of the Hydrafacial as a service that offers something for everyone.
 For example, younger people who are prone to breakouts can benefit especially from the deep cleaning component.
+Blue LED lights can also be added to help reduce surface bacteria.
 People who want to brighten their skin will love the nourishing serums that can be added to the treatment.

 The 3 Most Important Elements of Skin Care

 Why does the facial treatment focus on cleansing, exfoliating, and hydrating the skin?
 In short, because these three elements have widespread benefits for the health of your skin.
 Here’s why.

 Cleansing is an important aspect of skin care because, over the course of normal activities and environmental exposure, your skin builds up dirt, makeup residue, and dead skin cells.
 Cleansing your skin removes these elements and allows your skin to breath.
 It can even remove toxins that stay on the surface of your skin after they are eliminated from within your body.